ezsystems/RepositoryProfilerBundle/README.rst

 overwrite the variables in the ``jmeter.properties`` file.
 You definitely want to adapt the ``jmeter.server`` in there to point to the website you want to put under test.
 All options are documented in the ``jmeter.properties`` file.

+The implemented "Random Browser" only executes ``GET`` requests accessing random links starting at the configured start page.
+It will not log in or submit any forms (searches).

+There are two options defining the behaviour of the random surfer:

+* ``crawler.usertype.a.breadth``

+  On average, how many links are clicked on the same page.
+Causes the user to click more links on the start page and the subsequent pages.
+(Default: 2)

+* ``crawler.usertype.a.depth``

+  On average, how deep a user will click through the website.
+Causes the user to follow links deeper into the website structure.
+(Default: 3)

+Another important configuration is the ``jmeter.users`` value.
+It defines how many users will access / surf the website in parallel.
+The default of 5 means that 5 users will simultaneously surf on the website.
+With the configured timings that means something between 1 Req/s and 2 Req/s.

 ..